Iraq: President Barham Salih appoints Muhammad Tawfiq Allawi as prime minister-designate.

-Martinique: Stanislas Cazelles is appointed prefect (to take office February 24).
+Martinique: Stanislas Cazelles is appointed prefect effective February 24.
+He takes office February 27.

 United States: The Senate votes to acquit President Donald Trump of the two articles of impeachment: abuse of power (48 guilty, 52 not guilty) and obstruction of Congress (47 guilty, 53 not guilty).